-For Southampton Water (to include the River Hamble), average run data for the River Itchen and River Test has been calculated using the 'Salmon Stock and Fisheries in England and Wales Annual Report 2019' (all rivers) and 'Solent and South Downs Fish Monitoring Report 2020'.
-The average 'run data' for years 2018-2020 is 10.
+For Southampton Water (including the River Hamble), average run data for the River Itchen and River Test was calculated using the 'Salmon Stock and Fisheries in England and Wales Annual Report 2019' (all rivers) and 'Solent and South Downs Fish Monitoring Report 2020'.
+The average 'run data' for years 2018 - 2020 gave a Threshold Trigger Level of 10.